Nethiri/EnglishImageDescriber/LiaScriptImageDescriber/ImageDescriber.md

 -->

 # Welcome
-This tool will help you discribing Images, Graphs and Code.
+This tool will help you discribing Images, Graphs and Code.<br>
+For general usability, we would recoment using the Darkmode of Liascript, as this tool has been designed with this colorpattern in mind.

 # Image Describer